Neutral Paralympic Athletes to Compete at PyeongChang 2018

 - Members of Russian Ministries (including the Russian Sport Ministry) and members of the RPC Governing Board will not be accredited for the Games (in any capacity).

-The PyeongChang 2018 Paralympic Winter Games will take place between 9-18 March.
+The PyeongChang Paralympic Winter Games will took place between 9-18 March, 2018.

 Attribution/Source(s):

-This quality-reviewed article relating to our 2018 PyeongChang Paralympics section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Neutral Paralympic Athletes to Compete at PyeongChang 2018" was originally written by International Paralympic Committee (IPC), and published by Disabled-World.com on 2018/01/29.
-Should you require further information or clarification, International Paralympic Committee (IPC) can be contacted at paralympic.org.
-Disabled World makes no warranties or representations in connection therewith.
+This quality-reviewed publication was selected for publishing by the editors of Disabled World due to its significant relevance to the disability community.
+Originally authored by International Paralympic Committee (IPC), and published on 2018/01/29 (Edit Update: 2023/10/09), the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, International Paralympic Committee (IPC) can be contacted at paralympic.org.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.